 In 2002 I started manufacturing my own line of stationery and invitations, Fabulous Designs.
 My line was carried by 100+ of the best stationery stores across the country.
 The most exciting thing that happened was being chosen to do the invitations for the White House Correspondent's Dinner After Party, which was hosted by the Ambassador of Columbia and actress, Kerry Washington in 2007.
 I sold this business in 2009, because I was getting so big I needed to hire more people- and I was exhausted, and I wasn't getting to do much designing and NO art.

 In 2011 I started a digital graphics business, followed shortly by another shop, One Sassy Sister, where I sold personalized beach towels, flip flops, baby bibs, luggage tags and other personalized gifts.
 I had the privilege of doing some fun things for celebrities Kaley Cuoco and Good Morning America's Robin Roberts.

-Besides all the creative stuff, one of the things that brings me the MOST pleasure these days, besides hanging out with my husband, my kids and being with my grandchildren.
+Besides all the creative stuff, one of the things that brings me the MOST pleasure these days, is hanging out with my husband, my kids and being with my grandchildren.
 My granddaughter, Liza LOVES art, and it is so fun to share that with her and watch her paint and play.